k-malathi/CODSOFT/Task-3-ImageCaptioning/README.md

-# Task 3 - Image Captioning AI
+# Task 3 - Image Captioning AI 🖼️

-This project generates captions for input images using a pretrained Vision Transformer model.
+This project generates captions for images using a pretrained Vision Transformer model.

+---

 ## 🚀 Features
-- Input image processing
+- Takes image as input
-- Pretrained AI model usage
+- Generates caption using AI model

-- Generates automatic image captions
+---

-## 🧠 Tech Stack
+## 🧠 Tech Used
 - Python
 - Hugging Face Transformers
 - PyTorch

+---

+## ▶️ How to Run
+python app.py

+---

-## 📌 Output Example
+## 📌 Example Output
 "A dog sitting on grass"